 St. Patrick's included a giving chart doing the calculations for parishioners to see what an increase in giving would look like in dollars.
 They laid out changes by percentage increases (each level 2% increase) and calculated for hourly, weekly, monthly, yearly income levels.
 You can't make it easier than that!

 Include some scripture related to stewardship, some photos of the awesome people at your parish and there you have it!
-To view the complete annual reports mentioned in this post, click below.
+To view the complete church annual financial reports mentioned in this post, click below.
 If you are looking to grow annual giving to increase your operating budget at your parish, look over the resources we have available through The Stewardship System™.